Tremblay v Daigle

 Tremblay v Daigle [1989] 2 S.C.R.
-530, was a decision of the Supreme Court of Canada in which it was found that a fetus has no legal status in Canada as a person, either in Canadian common law or in Quebec civil law.
+530, is a decision of the Supreme Court of Canada in which it was found that a fetus has no legal status in Canada as a person, either in Canadian common law or in Quebec civil law.
 This, in turn, meant that men, while stating they are protecting fetal rights, cannot acquire injunctions to stop their partners from obtaining abortions in Canada.

 Background

 By the time the legal controversy began, Canadian abortion law had already been mostly invalidated, as the Therapeutic Abortion Committees were found unconstitutional under section 7 of the Canadian Charter of Rights and Freedoms in R v Morgentaler (1988).
 That case, however, while finding the committees were unfair to women requiring therapeutic abortions, had not resolved the issue of the status of fetal rights.
 Tremblay v Daigle thus began with two Quebec individuals named Chantale Daigle and Jean-Guy Tremblay, who were involved in a sexual relationship in 1988 and 1989, with Daigle becoming pregnant in 1989.
 Tremblay beat Daigle, despite being aware of her pregnancy, and afterwards the relationship came to an end and Daigle developed an interest in obtaining an abortion.
 Among other things, Daigle cited a desire to raise children in peaceful and stable circumstances, an interest in never seeing Tremblay again, and concern for her own psychological health.
 In response, Tremblay sought an injunction to halt the abortion, arguing he was protecting the fetus's right to life.
 Tremblay defended the existence of this fetal right by saying that the fetus is indeed a person.

 When the case reached the Supreme Court, Daigle left the province for the United States to terminate the pregnancy.
 Nevertheless, the issue was considered important enough that the Supreme Court declined to set aside the case for mootness.
 They went on to give a decision, which was unanimous and which vindicated Daigle.